riediprojects/WebApplication-DeptCalculator/README.md

     <img src="images/logo.png" alt="No logo foundet"/>
     <h4>A Useful Tool</h4>
     <p>With the Dept Calculator 3000 you can fairly divide the financial expenses incurred in a household between
         residents.
-Members can quickly and easily capture their purchases, paid bills or other expenses, and see who owes whom how much at once.</p>
+Members can easily capture their purchases, paid bills or other expenses, and see who owes whom how much at once.</p>

 <h4>Demo Video</h4>